eilst/fireflask/README.md

 It might be something like `https://asdf456.ngrok.io`.
 Take note of this.

-You should now be ready to go!
+You should now be ready to go testing the API!
-First commit only implements GET and POST.
-Next: PUT, DELETE, authentication and front-end
+Next: Authentication and front-end